EU Delays Decision on Silicon Exemption Again

 Date:

-According to Björn Malmquist, Brussels correspondent for RÚV, members of Alþingi’s foreign affairs committee were unaware of this latest postponement when RÚV reached out to them shortly before 8 a.m.
-However, Norwegian media have since confirmed the delay, with TV2 reporting that a decision is anticipated on Thursday.
+Björn Malmquist, Brussels correspondent for RÚV, reported that members of Alþingi’s foreign affairs committee were unaware of the latest postponement when RÚV contacted them shortly before 8 a.m.
+Norwegian media have since confirmed the news, with TV2 reporting that a decision is expected on Thursday.

 “The fact that this meeting has been postponed twice suggests, I think, that there isn’t sufficient support for the proposal as it stands,” he noted.

-Leaders from both Iceland and Norway have worked tirelessly to persuade EU member states that their countries, being part of the internal market, deserve different treatment compared to nations like China and India.
-Additionally, reports indicate that Swedish authorities are advocating on behalf of Iceland and Norway.
+Both Iceland and Norway have been lobbying EU member states hard, arguing that as participants in the internal market they deserve different treatment from countries like China and India.
+Swedish authorities are also reportedly advocating on their behalf.

-Alþingi’s foreign affairs committee will hold a dedicated meeting on this issue today, the only item on their agenda.
-When asked what actions Iceland could pursue if the exemption is denied, Pawel Bartoszek, the committee’s chair, highlighted provisions within the EEA Agreement that could be invoked in such circumstances.
+Alþingi’s foreign affairs committee held a dedicated meeting on the issue today — the only item on their agenda.
+When asked what Iceland could do if the exemption is denied, committee chair Pawel Bartoszek pointed to provisions in the EEA Agreement that could be invoked in that scenario.

 “The EU’s safeguard measures are not aligned with the EEA Agreement,” he stated.
 “While I wouldn’t call it an emergency measure, the EEA Agreement contains mechanisms for resolving disputes over its interpretation.
 Typically, this would involve referring matters to the Joint EEA Committee.”